 It is our sincere goal that the relationships between AZI, its employees and its clients are positive, professional and beneficial for all concerned.
-Therefore, we have designed this general policy to be followed to ensure our mutual success and wellbeing.
+Therefore, we have designed this general policy to be followed to ensure our mutual success and well being.
 Since our business is constantly evolving, we expressly reserve the right to change any of our policies, including those covered here, at any time.
+Please note that different states and/or municipalities may have varying regulations, we will always adhere to the applicable state, local and federal laws.
+Any questions, just ask us.
+We are here to help.